Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 # 🏁 Conclusion

-We established a connection to the Pyth price feed on Solana using the JavaScript Pyth client and discussed the three main ideas behind the streaming of prices: Aggregate price, confidence interval and the exponent used to convert price data from fixed-point to floating point.
+We established a connection to the Pyth price feed on Solana using the JavaScript Pyth client.
+The connection can be regulated by listening to the price feed using a callback function and removing that callback when we want to stop listening.
+We also discussed three key concepts involved in price data: Aggregate price, confidence interval and the exponent used to convert price data from fixed-point to floating point.

-Take a few minutes to learn more about how Pyth's [account structure](https://docs.pyth.network/how-pyth-works/account-structure) & [price aggregation](https://docs.pyth.network/how-pyth-works/price-aggregation) work by reviewing the official documentation.
+If you'd like, take a few minutes to learn more about how Pyth's [account structure](https://docs.pyth.network/how-pyth-works/account-structure) & [price aggregation](https://docs.pyth.network/how-pyth-works/price-aggregation) work by reviewing the official documentation.

+If you are interested in the specifics of the Pyth protocol, check out the [Pyth whitepaper](https://s3.us-east-2.amazonaws.com/pyth.whitepaper/whitepaper.pdf), which explains how all aspects of the protocol work.